tdiec00/Brew-Master-Index/README.md

 - **Goals**: What you plan to accomplish for each day of the project week.
 - **Priority Matrix**: A graph of your intended areas of development (Pseudocoding, Designing, HTML, CSS, JavaScript, Testing, etc) plotted on an X/Y axis where X represents time to completion and Y represents priortiy.
 - **Timeframes**: How long you anticipate spending on each area of development.
 Be sure to consider how many hours a day you plan to be coding and how many days you have available until presentation day.

+### STEP 3: Make a New Repo
+1. [Make a new github repo for your project](https://help.github.com/articles/create-a-repo/).
+DO NOT FORK THIS REPO.
+2. This new repo should be under your Enterprise github, not you personal account.
+2. Make sure your new repo is set to "Public" and initialize it with a README.md file.
+3. Send a link for your repository to your Squad Leader.
+4. Clone this new repository down to your machine.
+5. CD into the project directory and touch ```index.html```, ```style.css``` and ```script.js``` files.
+6. Test a commit to make sure everything is connected with ```git commit -m "first commit"```.

+Note: Your repository should **not** be called `project-1`!
+Think of a name for your application, and then name your repository after your application.

 ### STEP 4: &#x1F534; Build Your Project MVP — Mandatory To Pass